 If you are setting up a studio or rehearsal space, it’s all too easy to focus on getting the best equipment, rather than treating the room itself.
 But concentrating on getting the acoustics of your room right can prove to be a wise investment.
+Here are some sound isolation for studios and rehearsal spaces tips and tricks.

 It’s common to find that the acoustics of your chosen room are less than perfect.
 Outside noise leaking into the space can colour your recordings, or become a nuisance to those who are inside the room.
 If you’re a musician, you may find it difficult to improve your tone without the right acoustics.
 Noise leaking out of the room can also disturb your neighbours!